 AU Summer Undergraduate Research Fellowships

 American University, through the Vice Provost for Undergraduate Studies, Office of the Provost, provides support to encourage undergraduate research.
 Students interested in conducting research or pursuing creative projects, with the support of faculty mentors, are encouraged to apply for an AU Summer Scholars and Artists Fellowship.
-Learn more at the Vice Provost for Undergraduate Studies homepage.
+Learn more at from the Center for Undergraduate Studies.

 Students presenting their work at conferences may apply for funds to partially defray the costs of registration and travel.
 The awards, which are available through the Office of the Vice Provost for Undergraduate Studies, include $300 for regional conferences, $500 for national conferences, and $800 for international conferences.
-For more details, see the Vice Provost for Undergraduate Studies homepage.
+For more details, see the Center for Undergraduate Studies.

 Honors Capstone Research Grant